opcode86/Gooper/README.md

 # **Gooper**
 ## **Purpose**
 Gooper is a data stealer written in C++ that collects data from a target and communicates the data over discord webhooks.
-The projevt is intended for educational purposes only and should not be used for harmful activities.
+This project is intended for educational purposes only and should not be used for harmful activities.

 ***
 ## **Features**